Articles and publications prepared in accordance with the rules adopted in the journal are accepted for consideration.

 I. Technical requirements

-All materials (text of the article, illustrations and additional fonts, if any) are provided by e-mail edit-sloves@yandex.ru in formats supported by MS Word, and additionally in PDF format if the text contains complex formatting and special fonts.
-Illustrations are attached in separate files.
+All materials (text of the article, illustrations and additional fonts, if any) are submitted to email edit-sloves@yandex.ru in formats supported by MS Word, and also additionally in PDF format if the text contains complex formatting and special fonts.
+Illustrations are attached as separate files, and as a separate file – captions for them.

 II.
 Document structure

-The author attaches basic information about himself to the article: first name, surname; academic degree (if any); rank (if any); position; full name of the organization; city; the country; e-mail.
+The author attaches to the article basic information about him or herself: first name, patronymic or middle name, last name; academic degree (if any); rank (if any); job title; full name of organization (also translated into English); city; country; e-mail.

-Articles, notes and publications are preceded by keywords (no more than 15) and an abstract (200-250 words).
+Articles, notes and publications are preceded by keywords (no more than 15) and a summary (120–150 words).
 The abstract should briefly outline the objectives, methods and results of the study.

-References in the text of the article include the author’s last name, year of publication (if there are links to several works of the same author) and pages of publication: [Lavrov 2019, p.
+Links in the text of the article include the author’s last name, year of publication (if there are links to several works by the same author) and publication pages: [Lavrov 2019, p.
 143].
-If several books of the same author are published in the same year, the designations are entered in Latin letters — a, b, c after the year of publication.
+In case several books by the same author were published in the same year, designations in Latin letters are introduced – a, b, c after the year of publication.

 Notes are made in the form of page-by-page automatic footnotes.
-The footnote number at the end of the sentence is placed before the dot.
-Links to archival materials are given in the form of automatic page footnotes.
+The footnote number at the end of the sentence is placed before the full stop.
+Links to archival materials are provided in the form of page-by-page automatic footnotes.

 Antonov-Ovseenko, V. A. (1924–1933).
 Zapiski o Grazhdanskoi voine.
 Moscow, Leningrad: Gosudarstvennoe voennoe izdatel’stvo.
 Vols.
 1–4.
 271 + 298 + 350 + 343 p.